SparksFullStack/array-methods-primer/README.md

 # Array Methods Primer
-A primer on common array methods by Charlie Sparks.
+A primer on common array methods in JavaScript.
+Used to teach my group of students at The Lambda School.